-The MSU Libraries include Mitchell Memorial Library, the main branch; the College of Art, Architecture and Design (CAAD) Branch Library; the College of Veterinary Medicine (CVM) Branch Library; the MSU-Meridian Campus Library; and the College of Architecture Jackson Center Library.
+The MSU Libraries include Mitchell Memorial Library, the main branch; the College of Art, Architecture and Design (CAAD) Branch Library; the College of Veterinary Medicine (CVM) Branch Library; the The Phil Hardin Foundation Library at MSU-Meridian; and the College of Architecture Jackson Center Library.

 The Dean of Libraries reports to the University's Provost and Vice President for Academic Affairs and is an active member of the Deans Council.
 The development and oversight for the library program lies with the Library Administrative Council (LAC) which is composed of the following individuals/positions: